Mandoline

 What is the difference between a mandoline and a food processor slicing disc?

 A mandoline gives you more control over thickness, produces thinner slices, and handles delicate items better.
-A food processor disc is faster for large batches but limited in thickness range and cannot do paper-thin cuts.
+A food processor disc is faster for large batches but limited in thickness range and can't do paper-thin cuts.
 For precision work, the mandoline wins.

 How thin can a mandoline slice?